wingkwong/leetcode-the-hard-way/solutions/0000-0099/0017-letter-combinations-of-a-phone-number-medium.md

 </Tabs>

-## Approach 2: Recursion with ASCII
+## Approach 2: Recursive Backtracking with ASCII

 Instead of having a map of characters for each digits, try to solve the problem only with numbers.